 HIV status may not be requested or used as a pre-requisite or obstacle to employment.
 If the employee chooses to disclose his/her HIV status at the time of employment, a note from his/her personal physician regarding his ability to work will be provided.
 This information will be kept confidential.
 Any employee who becomes ill with HIV infection/AIDS will be referred to their private physician or an Infectious Disease physician, as appropriate, who will determine the employee's ability to work and any limitations to job performance or placement.
-At the employee sill be provided with AIDS education through in-services, updates and classes, according to licensing requirements.
+At the employee's/physician's request, every effort will be made to reassign the employee, if necessary.
+Employees will be provided with AIDS education through in-services, updates and classes, according to licensing requirements.